ba-ramirez-tech/csm-workflows-tool/README.md

 ## Author

 **B.A.
-Ramirez** — Travel industry professional building tech solutions that save time and money.
+Ramirez** — Travel industry professional now evolving in IT and building tech solutions that save time and money.